 Citrus

-It’s customary for guests to bring citrus fruits such as mandarins to their host or hostess.
+It’s customary for guests to bring citrus fruits, such as mandarins, for their host or hostess.
 They’re a sweet symbol of good fortune and are eaten as dessert at the end of the celebratory meal.
+Here’s some citrusy recipe inspiration to bring a touch of sweetness to your next Lunar New Year.